EmaanBashir/Clinic-App/README.md

 - npm run package

 ## How to create an installer
-- npm run make
+- npm run make <br>

 If images are included, they will not appear in the packaged application.
 In order to make the images appear,
 - npm i --save electron-compile
-- Paste the following two lines at the start of the index.js file
+- Paste the following two lines at the start of the index.js file <br>

 import { addBypassChecker } from 'electron-compile';

 addBypassChecker((filePath) => { return filePath.indexOf(app.getAppPath()) === -1 && (/.jpg/.test(filePath) || /.jfif/.test(filePath) || /.png/.test(filePath)); })

 (This statement is used if jpg, jfif and png image types are used.
 Replace these with the required image type)